Bartender Interview Questions and Answers, Attire, Tips and More

 Bartender Interview Question #1: Why do you want to work here?

 This question is usually the opening question, and you want to nail it.
 Have a reason that is specific to the establishment.
 And not that it’s your favorite place on Saturday night and not that they are the only people hiring right now.

 Play to their ego a little and say you like the style of the bar and have recognized how well it is managed from coming in as a customer.
 Tell them that you think the service is great and that the bar staff seem to work well together.
 Mention that you would like to work in a professional environment where everyone works hard, but works together.

-Bar Interview Questions: What are your strength and weaknesses?
+Bartending Interview Question #3: What are your strength and weaknesses?

 The trick question.
 Go ahead and brag about what you’re good at.
-“I’m a great conversationalist and can find something in common with the other person quickly” or “I am very punctual, and that spills over into all my work, including returning to customers and checking up on them regularly” or “I have a very strong work ethic and take pride in what I do”.
+“I’m a great conversationalist and can quickly find something in common with anyone” or “I am very punctual, and that spills over into all my work, including returning to customers and checking up on them regularly” or “I have a very strong work ethic and take pride in what I do”.

-Bar Interview Questions: Tell me about a difficult customer you had to handle and what you did to resolve the situation?
+Bartender Interview Question #4: Tell me about a difficult customer you had to handle and what you did to resolve the situation?

 Have a story ready from your first job.
 For example, your first burger flipping job during high school when you were trying to save up for college.
 Let’s say that you had a customer that came in and always wanted to special order a burger – and it was always during peak times when you were busy in the kitchen which slowed everything down.
 So, you talked to the customer and made him a deal.
 You told him that as soon as you saw him come in, you would start his special order burger with the next set of meat you put on the grill.
 He would simply order the same way and then step to the side and wait for his burger.
-This way, I was able to start his special order when I was ready and it didn’t take a half hour for him to explain his order and for the cashier to find a way to punch it in.
+This way, you were able to start his special order right away and it didn’t take a half hour for him to explain his order and for the cashier to find a way to punch it in.